-When planning a visit to Scotland, many would-be travellers wonder if they should plan to spend time in Glasgow or Edinburgh if they’re interested in heading to one of the country’s vibrant cities.
+When planning a visit to Scotland, many would-be travellers wonder if they should plan to spend time in gritty Glasgow or head to historic Edinburgh if they’re interested in heading to one of the country’s vibrant cities.

 Generally speaking, Edinburgh is a good choice for those interested in historic sites, traditional Scottish culture and Harry Potter fans.
 On the other hand, Glasgow is a great option for those after a modern, big-city vibe with great nightlife and live music.

-If you are struggling to choose which city to visit and are unsure which one fits your interests better, then you have come to the right place.
-Having lived in both cities, I have been able to discover both of these fantastic places in great detail and will hopefully be making the decision easier for you.
+Having lived in both cities, I have been able to discover both of these fantastic places in great detail and will hopefully make the decision of which to visit easier for you.

 Table of Contents